top of page

 4 steps to reduce your risk of Prostate Cancer.

-Firstly, it is important to know that at this time, there is no known medicine or food that can prevent prostate cancer from developing.
+Firstly, it is important to know that at this time, no known medicine or food can prevent prostate cancer from developing.
 This is especially due to the strong genetic risk seen in men of African origin, including the African diaspora.

 The positive thing is that prostate cancer can be screened for, and if caught early, it can be completely cured.
 Additionally, scientists have found some activities that lower the chance of developing prostate cancer.
 Let us examine four of these activities below:

-2. Lower your weight, avoid obesity: Studies have shown that men who are obese, have greater risk of getting prostate cancer.
-To know if the weight you are is a healthy one, your doctor or yourself, can calculate something called a Body Mass Index (BMI).
+2. Lower your weight, avoid obesity: Studies have shown that men who are obese have a greater risk of getting prostate cancer.
+To know if the weight you are is a healthy one, your doctor or you can calculate something called a Body Mass Index (BMI).
 You take your weight and divide it by the square of your height.
 There is a range considered normal (18.5-24.9).

-3. Lower your red meat intake and eat more vegetables: An earlier health article on this website, details more about this.
-Red meat when cooked and processed, releases some chemicals which can increase your risk of prostate cancer.
-On the other hand,, certain vegetables contain nutrients which protect against cancer.
+3. Lower your red meat intake and eat more vegetables: An earlier health article on this website details more about this.
+Red meat, when cooked and processed, releases some chemicals that can increase your risk of prostate cancer.
+On the other hand, certain vegetables contain nutrients that protect against cancer.
 For further details on diet and prostate health, read our article here: https://www.tjprostatefoundation.com/post/common-foods-that-may-help-protect-against-prostate-cancer

-4. Stop Smoking cigarettes, cigars or any other such substance: Smoking releases carbon monoxide a harmful gas into the blood, as well as several carcinogenic substances into the blood.
+4. Stop Smoking cigarettes, cigars, or any other such substance: Smoking releases carbon monoxide, a harmful gas, into the blood, as well as several carcinogenic substances into the blood.
 Some men may smoke because they have heard it increases testosterone levels.
-Interestingly, studies have shown that smoking tobacco in cigarettes, initially increases men’s testosterone levels, but then it decrease it.
+Interestingly, studies have shown that smoking tobacco in cigarettes initially increases men’s testosterone levels, but then it decreases them.

 A picture showing men receiving free prostate screening during an outreach program organised by the Thomas John Prostate Foundation.